Kaelygon/ukaelAudio/readme.md

 # ukaelAudio

-Emulating system limited to uint8_t and uint16_t Potentially further limit simulated addressable space to 16-bit bits and use memory banking.
+This codebase emulates a system limited to uint8_t and uint16_t All pointers are still stored as size_t, since uint16_t pointers would require actually emulating a 16-bit system.
+I still wish to keep this project x86-64 compatible, while sticking within unsigned 16-bit arithmetic as much as possible.

 At current stage the program doesn't have any functionality.
 I am still figuring out what tools I will need and developing terminal system as I go.